Is possible to have a ferret and a cat or dog?

 This combination is probably the most dangerous combination.
 People who feed ferrets with whole prey mostly use mice so they will definitely see them as a snack.
 Mice are small and adorable, but only to us.
 Ferrets will hunt them down probably the moment they smell them in the room.
 Just like with birds, even having a ferret in the same room can cause stress in mice.
 That is something you want to avoid at all costs.

 The situation between ferrets and rats is pretty much identical to the situation with mice.
 Just like mice, rats are part of a whole prey diet.
 The good thing about rats is that they are much bigger than mice, but that doesn’t mean ferrets won’t be able to grab them and kill them.
-Having a ferret and a rat in one room can cause stress to rats so don’t do it.
+Having a ferret and rat in one room can cause stress to rats so don’t do it.
 Don’t let them free roam and don’t let them be in the same room even if they are in separated cages.

-Ferrets And Rabbits
+Ferrets And Guinea Pigs

-Ferrets And Chinchillas
+Ferrets And Hamster

 Although ferrets don’t eat chinchillas that don’t mean they can live together.
 Yes, chinchillas are rather big but that still doesn’t make them a perfect companion for a ferret.
 Even if the introduction goes perfectly, any small animal can feel the predator in the house and it will be under huge stress.
+So, with that in mind, don’t mix your chinchilla and ferret.

 I know that this post may seem like your ferret can’t get along with other pets, but that is completely wrong.
 Your ferret will get along with cats and dogs, just make sure that the introduction period is long enough for your pets to really form a bond.
 Unfortunately, that is not the same story with small animals like rats, mice, and rabbits.
 Their best way of life is away from each other, without knowing about each other.